-The center produces digital copies of books, journal articles and other handouts into the forms students need so they can keep up with their academic reading.
-Students use software programs such as Jaws, Wynn, Read and Write and Kurzweil to listen to their materials.
-Starting in the Summer Quarter of 2014, Kurzweil Firefly will provide online ebooks for most of the students needing etext.
-Student should inquire at the AMPC to establish their account.
+The center produces digital copies of academic textbooks into the forms students need so they can keep up with their academic reading.
+Students use software programs such as Jaws, Magic and Kurzweil to read their materials.
+Students should inquire with the Alternative Media Production Center Coordinator to establish their account for Kurzweil.

 Students who might benefit from this service need to receive this accommodation from their disability specialists as explained in the Office for Students with Disabilities Policies and Procedures Manual.

 Eligible students who want to request materials, must do so each semester through the OSD Online Services (AIM).
 Students should follow up at the Alternative Media Production Center Coordinator, to determine the specialized format of their E-texts.
 The earlier the staff knows of a student's need, the earlier they can begin working on providing students with alternative formatted materials.
 An alternative format request must be confirmed with a receipt for the textbook requested so that the E-text will be available to the the student after the files are completed.